2018-2019 CCI Board of Directors

 Microsoft Corporation, Redmond, WA

-Vice President Marie Paulson, MS, BSN, RN, CNOR, CSSM, CPPS, is the Vice President of the Board of Directors of CCI, past Secretary/Treasurer and served on numerous CCI committees.
+President Marie Paulson, MS, BSN, RN, CNOR, CSSM, CPPS, is the President of the Board of Directors of CCI, past Vice President and Secretary/Treasurer, and served on numerous CCI committees.
 She is currently the Director of Quality, Risk, Patient Safety and AR&L for Kaiser Permanente San Rafael.
 Marie was the immediate past Regional Director of Perioperative Services for the Southern California Region of Kaiser Permanente in Pasadena, California, for 10 years.
 Marie has 40 years of nursing experiences in which 35 of those years are in Perioperative nursing.
 The majority of those Perioperative years were spent as a Perioperative Educator and Director in both main hospital operating rooms and in the Ambulatory Specialty of Perioperative surgery.
 Marie is a strong perioperative patient safety advocate, leading the Culture of Safety work for Kaiser Permanente in Southern California, responsible for the “Safety Check” process and helped to redesign the Highly Reliable Safety Team.
 She has a certification in Health Science Education as a teacher for California community colleges in which Marie has taught Perioperative Nursing for over 15 years.
 Marie is a member of AORN, ACNL, ASPPS and AONE.
 She has presented at numerous professional conferences and authored several articles for OR Manager.
 Marie has worked with CCI several times over the years as a CNOR test development committee member, authored the Human Resource module for the Surgical Services Management Certificate Program and has been certified since 1989.